svc333/overview/shared-responsibility.md

 <dt>Physical storage</dt>
   <dd>The physical storage devices and resources, such as disks and storage devices used to host the virtual block, file or object storage buckets.</dd>
 <dt>Physical network and devices</dt>
-  <dd>The physical network devices and resources, such as switch, routers, gateways, firewalls, and load balancers used to host the virtual network resources.  </dd>
+  <dd>The physical network devices and resources, such as switches, routers, gateways, firewalls, and load balancers used to host the virtual network resources.  </dd>
 <dt>Facilities and data centers</dt>
   <dd>The physical data center buildings with power, cooling, and rooms for all the {{site.data.keyword.cloud_notm}} physical equipment. </dd>
 </dl>

 {{site.data.keyword.cloud_notm}} supports the following types of offerings and the corresponding shared responsibility models.
 For more information about each specific service, refer to the documentation for that service.